MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-auto-attendant.md

 ## [Step 4: Resource accounts](#tab/resource-accounts)

-## Step 4: Set up resource accounts (optional)
+## Step 4: Assign resource accounts

 All Auto attendants must have an associated resource account.
-First-level Auto attendants need at least one resource account that has an associated service number.
-If you wish, you can assign several resource accounts to an Auto attendant, each with a separate service number.
+All resource accounts must be assigned a CXXXXXX.
+If you wish, you can assign several resource accounts to an Auto attendant.

 ### Add an existing resource account
 To add an existing resource account: